-A series of irritating occurrences that eventually lead to one final thing that causes a person to lose their patience or to react in a strong way.
+The phrase ‘the straw that broke the camel’s back‘ means… a string of annoyances that eventually lead to one final irritation that causes a person to lose their patience.

 The Origin Of “The Straw That Broke The Camel’s Back”

-Most people have heard of the amazing creature known as the camel, and how these beasts are capable of surviving in the harsh conditions of a desert.
-Yes, camels can handle the heat well, and they are able to go long periods of time without water.
-For example, the Dromedary camel—a kind of camel that has one hump—can go about 10 days without it, and when they do decide to drink, they are capable of doing so in large quantities—up to 20 gallons or more.
+You probably know what a camel is, they are the amazing creatures with the hump on their backs!
+These animals are capable of surviving the harsh conditions of a desert.
+They can go long periods of time without water.
+For example, the Dromedary camel—a kind of camel that has one hump—can go about 10 days without water.
+In addition, when they do decide to drink, they can do so in large quantities—up to 20 gallons or more at a time.

 “It was to be remembered that it was the last straw that broke the camel’s back, and the Colony ought to do nothing to diminish its credit in the London markets, where it was already so low that nobody would come forward and lend them a shilling.”

-- I was becoming impatient because it felt like everything was going wrong this morning, and the straw that broke the camel’s back was when I accidentally spilled cereal all over the floor.
+- It felt like everything was going wrong this morning, and the straw that broke the camel’s back was when I accidentally spilled my cereal on the floor.